pablrod/p5-Chart-Plotly/README.md

     - Anything that could be serialized to JSON with the json expected by plotly.js
     - Object that could be adapted using Chart::Plotly::Adapter::\*

+## html\_plot

+Return the html for the plot or plots

+### Parameters

+Data to be represented.
+The format is the same as the parameter data in render\_full\_html.
+Accepts multiple traces/plots/objects.

 ## show\_plot

-Opens the plot in a browser locally
+Opens the plot or plots in a browser locally

 ### Parameters

 Data to be represented.
-The format is the same as the parameter data in render\_full\_html
+The format is the same as the parameter data in render\_full\_html.
+Accepts multiple traces/plots/objects.

 # BUGS